Vaeloc/TextWallBreaker/README.md

 # TextWallBreaker
 Takes blocks of text and breaks it up into easy to read paragraphs.
-Simply copy in a block of text and click the submit button!
+Simply copy in a block of text or import a file through the file browser and click the submit button!

 # Text Before